tonyho/app-framework-binder/doc/afb-bindings-writing.md

 > This usage count decrement should happen **AFTER** setting reply or
 > bad things may happen.

-How to build a plugin
+How to build a binding
 ---------------------

 Afb-daemon provides a *pkg-config* configuration file that can be queried by providing **afb-daemon** in command line arguments.
-This configuration file provides data that should be used for plugins compilation.
+This configuration file provides data that should be used for bindings compilation.
 Examples:

 ```bash
 $ pkg-config --cflags afb-daemon